 How To Differentiate Between an IC Flare Vs. A Bladder Infection

+If the test strip only tests positive for leukocytes, I’ll generally wait 24 hours and then try again.
 The human body mobilizes leukocytes (white blood cells) when it senses a foreign invader in tissue which could be from bacteria but, in the case of IC, can also be the result of urine leaking into the bladder wall through Hunner’s lesions or glomerulations.
-So, if I just have a positive leukocyte test but am negative for nitrates, I’ll generally wait 24 hours, do my IC flare protocol then test again.

-Of course, if an IC patient has severe or increasing pain, blood in their urine, fever, dizziness or any other unusual or frightening symptoms, they should call their doctor immediately even if their UTI test strips are negative.
+Of course, if you have severe or increasing pain, blood in your urine, fever, dizziness or any other unusual or frightening symptoms, you should call their doctor immediately even if your UTI test strips are negative.
 Consulting with a medical professional can verify the presence of infection or any other possible conditions, as well as just ease your mind and worries.